Flemish teacher shortage in mathematics is reaching alarming proportions

 “Teaching mathematics is more than ever a bottleneck profession.”

-As the next school year rapidly approaches this week, many heads of school are still hopelessly searching for candidates that meet the qualifications to be a maths teacher.
+As the start of a new school year rapidly approaches this week, many heads of school are still hopelessly searching for candidates that have the qualifications to be a maths teacher.

 The search term ‘teacher of mathematics’ yielded 234 jobs via the VDAB (the official Flemish job site) on Sunday.